Full picture of CKI merge request testing

 A successful full pipeline is required in order to merge the MR.

-What will a high level CI flow look like?
+What does a high level CI flow look like?

-If you want any kernels built or tested, you have to submit a merge request.
+If you want any kernels built or tested, you submit a merge request.
 This is used as an explicit “I want CI” request as opposed to testing any pushes to git branches, to conserve resources when no testing is required.
-Merge requests marked as “WIP:” or “Draft:” are also tested.
-These are useful e.g. if your changes are not yet ready or are a throwaway (e.g. building a kernel with a proposed fix to help support engineers).
-The prefix indicates to reviewers they don’t have to spend their time looking into the merge request.
+Merge requests marked as “Draft:” are also tested.
+These are useful if your changes are not yet ready or are a throwaway (e.g. building a kernel with a proposed fix to help support engineers).

 Once you submit a merge request, a CI pipeline will automatically start.
-If you want to, you can follow the pipeline along (e.g. by clicking on the “Detached merge request pipeline” link on the merge request web page) to check progress.
-The MR CI process utilizes multi-project pipelines, and thus you’ll see a very condensed view.
+If you want to, you can follow the pipeline along to check progress.
+The MR CI process utilizes multi-project pipelines, and thus you’ll see a very condensed view:

 To view the full pipeline, click on the arrow on the right side of the box that says “Multi-project”.

 Notice the clickable pipeline ID in the email (“Pipeline #276751415 triggered” in the example screenshot).
 Clicking on it will bring you to the condensed multiproject pipeline view, as shown in the first screenshot in this section.
-You also get links pointing to your merge request ("!455" in the example) and the commit which the pipeline was triggered for (“a09a61e4” in the example).
-You can get to the pipeline from these links as well, however there’s no need to use them since the direct link is available.
+You also get a link pointing to your merge request ("!455" in the example).
+You can get to the pipeline from your merge request, however there’s no need to use it since the direct link is available.

 CKI team has implemented automatic retries to handle intermittent infrastructure failures and outages.
 Such failed jobs will be automatically retried using exponential back off and thus no action is required from you on infrastructure failures.
 In general, any other failures are something you should check out.
 Follow the information in the job output to find out what happened and fix up the merge request if needed.